HerodotusDev/satellite/README.md

 - `MmrCoreModule`: contains core logic for MMRs
 - `NativeSharpMmrGrowingModule`: contains logic for aggregating facts - off-chain proving
 - `NativeOnChainGrowingModule`: contains logic for on-chain growing mmrs with native blocks & hashing function
-- `NativeFactsRegistryModule`: used for storage proofs on-chain based on headers from MMRs from MmrCoreModule
+- `EVMFactRegistryModule`: used for storage proofs on-chain based on headers from MMRs from MmrCoreModule

 - `/x-rollup-messaging`: contains contracts for messaging between rollups